ML4SE2022/group1/README.md

 Please check the README in UniXcoder before you start running them.

-We have fine-tuned UniXcoder using the following pretrained model [link] (https://huggingface.co/microsoft/unixcoder-base).
+We have fine-tuned UniXcoder using the following pretrained model [link](https://huggingface.co/microsoft/unixcoder-base).

 ### How to train Clone Detection with UniXcoder?
 1. [Download POJ-104 dataset and follow the instructions.](https://github.com/microsoft/CodeXGLUE/tree/main/Code-Code/Clone-detection-POJ-104)